katriellucas/lecarde-2/README.md

 `ADDED` - Alternate build method of game binary and Infos for alternate build method at readme.
 (Aceearly1993)
 `FIXED` - A irregular behavior that sound effects will get overlap when healing at the save point statue under negative status.
 (Aceearly1993)
+`FIXED` - An oversight that one text size will exceed length of text box in guide section in German language.
+(Aceearly1993)

 #### [1.4.4] - 2024/3/16 ####